katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/adjectives.md

 One termination adjectives can be recognized by the *-is* ending in the second part of the dictionary entry.
 In the dictionary entry for one termination adjectives, the first form (i.e. *ferox*) signifies the nominative singular for all three genders (hence the name "one termination"), and the second form (i.e. *ferocis*) signifies the genitive singular for all three genders.
 Like three and two termination adjectives, one termination adjectives generally decline like third declension nouns except in the genitive plural for all genders and neuter nominative plural (as well as the ablative singular).

-The full declension chart for one termination adjectives can be found [here](../../charts/1-adjectives#1term).
+The full declension chart for one termination adjectives can be found [here](../../reference/adjectives-paradigms.html#one-termination-adjectives).

 ## Irregulars

 Beyond these four major categories, there are few common adjectival forms that are declined irregularly.
-These include demonstrative adjectives like [*hic, haec, hoc*](../../charts/1-adjectives#hic) and [*ille, illa, illud*](../../charts/1-adjectives#ille) and the intensive/intensifying adjective [*ipse, ipsa, ipsum*](../../charts/1-adjectives#ipse) (click for grammatical descriptions of the [demonstrative](#) and the [intensive](#)).
+These include demonstrative adjectives/pronouns like [*hic, haec, hoc*](../../reference/pronouns-paradigms.html#hic-haec-hoc---this-these) and [*ille, illa, illud*](../../reference/pronouns-paradigms.html#ille-illa-illud---that-those) and the intensive/intensifying adjective/pronoun [*ipse, ipsa, ipsum*](../../reference/pronouns-paradigms.html#ipse-ipsa-ipsum---the-very-__-____self) (click for grammatical descriptions of the [demonstrative](pronouns#demonstratives) and the [intensive](pronouns#intensives)).
 You must become familiar with how they decline so that you can recognize them easily when you are reading a Latin text, so please refer to the paradigm charts linked to each irregular adjective in this paragraph for further clarification.

 ***